LostInBrittany/wasm-codelab/step-06/README.md

     import { LitElement, html, css } from '../web_modules/lit-element.js';
     ```

-1. Create a class for your element that extends the `LitElement` base class.
+1. Create a class for our element that extends the `LitElement` base class.

     In `game-of-life.js`, replace the existing class definition with the following code: